irao12/systems_shell/README.md

        ex: ls | wc > foo will work but ls < foo | wc will not work
 * Only pipe once per command
+* "exit" command should be run by itself

 # Files & Function Headers: